Just like other symbols, button symbols have their own Timeline. The difference is that a button symbol Timeline has 4 prelabelled frames:

 - In most cases, it will help to create a suitably-named layer (e.g. buttons) in which one will place the buttons for the navigational bar.

 - Typically these buttons will have a similar appearance but will differ in the text used in the button.
 Although different instances of a symbol can differ in shape, color, rotation, etc., the instances cannot vary in terms of the artwork used, e.g. the text used in the button.
 Thus the different buttons cannot be instances of the same symbol.
 Thus, the best alternative is to duplicate a button and then alter the text or other aspects that will differ.
+Duplicating is best because then there is a consistent font and color scheme across buttons and across button states.
 To duplicate a symbol, you can right-click on a symbol in the library and select Duplicate.
 This will bring up a dialog box where one can choose the appropriate symbol type (in this case button) and name it appropriately.

 - Once the buttons have been created and an instance of each has been dragged onto the Stage, one will generally want to align the buttons.
-If they are all in the same layer, one can select all the buttons by selecting the layer or clicking in the timeline of the layer and typing Ctrl A. One can then choose Window>Align and then click on the various buttons to align the buttons as desired.
-The alignment will be to the other buttons unless one clicks on the To Stage button at the right of the Align dialog box in which case the alignment will be to the Stage.
+If they are all in the same layer, one can select all the buttons by selecting the layer or clicking in the timeline of the layer and typing Ctrl A. One can then choose Window>Align and then click on the various choices to align the buttons as desired.
+The icons in Animate 2021 give a good idea of the effect of the various choices.
+The alignment will be to the other buttons unless one clicks on the To Stage button at the right of the Align dialog box in which case the alignment will be to the Stage which often is not what you want..

 Adding Sound to a Button